ancientjadestatue/jadenovels/books/unfiltered/unfiltered.md

         <div class="description-content">
             <p>
                 In a world where everything is curated, filtered, and perfectly polished,
                 <em>Unfiltered</em> dares to show love in its rawest form.
-Follow Maya and
-                Ethan as they navigate the messy, beautiful, and completely unpredictable journey of modern romance.
             </p>
             <p>
-                Maya Chen is a social media manager who's built her career on creating picture-perfect content, but her own life feels anything but perfect.
-                When she meets Ethan Rodriguez, a photographer who refuses to use filters and believes in capturing authentic moments, their worlds collide in the most unexpected way.
+                Minseo, a meticulous office worker, has built her life around control and routine.
+                But when a haunting melody from the apartment above disrupts her carefully curated world, she finds herself drawn to the source.
             </p>
             <p>
                 This is a story about vulnerability, second chances, and learning that